rmst/uniton/README.md

 - There is currently no documentation beyond this readme

-###License
+### License
 Uniton is currently only partially open-source (https://pypi.org/project/uniton/).
 I might open-source all of it eventually.
 In the meantime, if you need access to the source code, please contact me at simonramstedt+uniton@gmail.com.
-At least the base version of Uniton will always be free.
+Basic Uniton will always be free to use.